openstax/tagging-legend/ap-bio.md

 Notes:
  - Teacher content should be placed within the content that it is nearest.
 If it cannot be placed within that content, it should be placed just after the content.
  - Teacher content **must not** contain any solutions.
 Those will be placed in Exercises via the assessment import spreadsheet.
 The import spreadsheet can specify whether an answer should be available to students or just to teachers and that will become some sort of flag in Exercises, for when 'embargoing' is possible.

+We will not use the classes on these for styling in web view/PDF for the moment, but we will eventually.

 Look at these with ALina

 ### Container